MariusEvans/Auswendig/README.md

 2. Auswendig's "Write" activity enables a user to write the definition of a term for a card, or alternatively switch the definition and term and write the term for the definition of a card. <br />
 3. Auswendig enables a user to record their own audio for playback on the "Listen" activity (not yet finished). <br />
 4. Auswendig features more activites than Anki. <br />
-5. Auswendig includes a "Leitner" activity, unlike Quizlet.
+5. Auswendig includes a "Leitner" activity, unlike Quizlet. <br />
+6. Auswendig allows cards to be read in order or shuffled as well as starred, unlike Anki.

 ## Context
 <br />